-Armed Forces and Veterans Hub Open or Close
+Support for the Armed Forces Community Open or Close

 SSAFA provides lifelong support to anyone who is currently serving or has ever served in the Royal Navy, British Army or Royal Air Force.

-Royal British Legion helps members of the Royal Navy, British Army, Royal Air Force, Reservists, veterans and their families all year round and also campaigns to improve their lives, organises the Poppy Appeal and remembers the fallen.
+Royal British Legion helps members of the Royal Navy, British Army, Royal Air Force, Reservists, veterans and their families and also campaigns to improve their lives, organises the Poppy Appeal and remembers the fallen.

 War Widows Association of Great Britain is a pressure group to improve the conditions of War Widows and their dependants in Great Britain.